Aurel300/ammer/source/content/02-definition.md

 ### Library datatypes

 In addition to functions, libraries often define their own datatypes which group together data in a meaningful way.
-In C, these correspond to `struct` types, or pointers to `struct` types.
+In C, these correspond to pointers to `struct` types.

 **Read on: [Library datatype definition](definition-type)**